yiisoft/yii2/apps/basic/README.md

 You can then install the Bootstrap Application using the following command:

 ~~~
-php composer.phar create-project --stability=dev yiisoft/yii2-bootstrap bootstrap
+php composer.phar create-project --stability=dev yiisoft/yii2-app-basic yii-basic
 ~~~

-Now you should be able to access the Bootstrap Application using the URL `http://localhost/bootstrap/www/`, assuming `bootstrap` is directly under the document root of your Web server.
+Now you should be able to access the Bootstrap Application using the URL `http://localhost/yii-basic/www/`, assuming `yii-basic` is directly under the document root of your Web server.

 ### Install from an Archive File